 - a.
-Within twelve (12) months from the effective date of permit authorization, the Highway Agency shall prepare an SPPP and shall certify in the Annual Report and Certification the date it was completed and/or the status of its preparation. - b.
-The SPPP shall include, at a minimum, all of the information and items identified in Attachment A. The SPPP shall be signed and dated by the Highway Agency and retained at the facility.
+Within twelve (12) months from the effective date of permit authorization, the Highway Agency shall prepare an SPPP. - b.
+The SPPP shall include, at a minimum, all of the information and items identified in Attachment A. The SPPP shall be signed, dated, and retained by the Highway Agency.